greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/migrate.html.md

 title: Migrating Data from Greenplum 4.3 or 5 to Greenplum 6
 ---

-You can migrate data from Greenplum Database 4.3 or 5 to Greenplum 6 using the standard backup and restore procedures, `gpbackup` and `gprestore`, or by using `gpcopy` for Tanzu Greenplum.
+You can migrate data from Greenplum Database 4.3 or 5 to Greenplum 6 using the standard backup and restore procedures, `gpbackup` and `gprestore`, or by using `gpcopy` for VMware Greenplum.

 **Note:** Open source Greenplum Database is available only for Greenplum Database 5 and later.